 This discussion and analysis is intended to serve as an introduction to the Plan's financial statements.
-The Plan's financial statements are comprised of three components: (1) statement of plan net assets, (2) statement of changes in plan net assets, and (3) notes to financial statements.
+The Plan's financial statements are comprised of three components: (1) statements of plan net assets, (2) statements of changes in plan net assets, and (3) notes to financial statements.
 This report also contains required supplementary information and other supplemental schedules.

-Statement of Plan Net Assets - This statement presents information regarding the Plan's assets, liabilities, and resulting net assets held in trust for pension and postemployment healthcare benefits.
-This statement reflects the Plan's investments at fair market value, along with cash and short-term investments, receivables, and other assets less liabilities at June 30, 2011 and 2010.
+Statements of Plan Net Assets - This statement presents information regarding the Plan's assets, liabilities, and resulting net assets held in trust for pension and postemployment healthcare benefits.
+This statement reflects the Plan's investments at fair market value, along with cash and short-term investments, receivables, and other assets less liabilities at June 30, 2012 and 2011.

-Statement of Changes in Plan Net Assets - This statement presents how the Plan's net assets held in trust for pension and postemployment healthcare benefits changed during the fiscal years ended June 30, 2011 and 2010.
+Statements of Changes in Plan Net Assets - Thise statement presents how the Plan's net assets held in trust for pension and postemployment healthcare benefits changed during the fiscal years ended June 30, 2012 and 2011.
 This statement presents contributions, State of Alaska appropriations, and investment income (loss) during the period.
 Deductions for pension and postemployment healthcare benefits, refunds, and operating deductions are also presented.

-The above statements represent resources available for investment and payment of benefits as of June 30, 2011 and 2010, and the sources and uses of those funds during fiscal years 2011 and 2010.
+The above statements represent resources available for investment and payment of benefits as of June 30, 2012 and 2011, and the sources and uses of those funds during fiscal years 2012 and 2011.